asc-lab/micronaut-microservices-poc/README.md

 * **chat-service** - Example WebSocket usage.
 Chat for salesman.

+* **dashboard-service** - Business dashboards that presents our agents sales results.
+Dashboard service subscribes to events of selling policies and index sales data in ElasticSearch.
+Then ElasticSearch aggregation framework is used to calculate sales stats like: total sales and number of policies per product per time period, sales per agent in given time period and sales timeline.
+Sales stats are nicely visualized using ChartJS.

 * **web-vue** - SPA application built with Vue.js and Bootstrap for Vue.

 Each business microservice has also **-api module** (payment-service-api, policy-service-api etc.), where we defined commands, events, queries and operations.